Hackerfleet/hfos_old/README.md

 Contributors
 ============

-We like to hang out on irc, if you want to chat or help out, join #hackerfleet@freenode :)
+We like to hang out on irc, if you want to chat or help out, join irc://#hackerfleet@freenode.org :)

 Code: